NikhilSinghMahar721/AiResumeBuilder/README.md

 * **IMAGEKIT API Keys**

   * Create an account on **ImageKit**
-  * Add your ImageKit public key, private key, and URL endpoint
+  * Add your ImageKit private key

 * **MONGODB_URI**